lgdd/lfr-cli/README.md

 ## Getting Started

-This tool is still in `alpha`, so checkout the [release page](https://github.com/lgdd/liferay-cli/releases) to download the binary for your distribution.
+Checkout the [release page](https://github.com/lgdd/liferay-cli/releases) to download the binary for your distribution.

 Examples: